I don’t know everything, but I am willing to be open minded and learn.

 I’ve heard and read from people that their medication(s) have saved their life and marriage.
 I’ve also heard and read from people who have spent time on medications and had no improvement to their condition, and then been troubled with increased side effects when they attempted to stop taking the medication.

-What I can conclude is that there is not yet a simple bio-chemical explanation ad treatment for mental and emotional states like depression and anxiety.
+What I can conclude is that there is not yet a simple bio-chemical explanation and treatment for mental and emotional states like depression and anxiety.
 No one has a magic pill.
 Furthermore, each person’s situation is different.
 With that said, I think each person has to do what works for them.
 I come from a practical engineering background, so my approach towards changing emotional states has always been to about doing anything that will help move a person in the direction of greater happiness.
-I don’t have any single tool or practice that will completely do the job for anyone, but instead provide a toolbox of techniques and practices to address the myriad of beliefs and thoughts causing emotional suffering.
+I don’t have any single tool or practice that will completely do the job for anyone, but instead provide a toolbox of techniques and practices to address the beliefs and thoughts contributing to emotional suffering.
 If a person chooses to use medication to treat their emotional and mental state, that is fine.
 If it helps a person that is suffering to feel better, then by all means consider it.

 A Wider Understanding of the Challenge

-Some of the common thought about depression, and other emotions, has been that they are caused by a chemical imbalance.
+A common thought about depression, and other emotions, has been that they are caused by a chemical imbalance.
 This was first proposed in the 60’s when some studies showed a correlation between depression and low levels of neurotransmitters.
 In spite of many studies, in the last 50 years there has been no evidence to prove a chemical imbalance causes depression or other mental illness and emotional disorders.

 Consider a scenario where you are going about your day and you imagine something bad happening.
 It could be losing your job, ending up homeless, your partner cheating on you, getting in an accident, or just embarrassing your self in front of others.
 The last one is the kind of thing that wouldn’t be as intense, but could also be something you could imagine numerous times a day.
 Your imagination constructs an imagined scenario and in this scenario you experience the event happening to you.
 Much like a dream, this is a day dream.
 And much like a dream, our physiology and emotions can respond as if it were really happening.
 The response from our emotions and physiology would be the same as if it were real.
 Our body would be producing all sorts of emotions like fear, anxiety, embarrassment, shame, guilt, or anger, except the cause would be our imagination.

-What I propose is that you might very well have a chemical imbalance, but that’s not the cause of your emotional state, it’s just a symptom.
+I propose that you might very well have a chemical imbalance, but that’s not the cause of your emotional state, it’s just a symptom.
 The cause of the emotional state like depression and anxiety is your thoughts, and beliefs.
 These thoughts and beliefs can be conscious, however many of them may be unconscious to you.
 It’s unlikely that you are aware of every thought that passes through your mind, or the beliefs that thought arises from.
-However, this doesn’t stop your the neurotransmitters in your brain and nervous system from firing as well as a chemical and emotional responses.
+However, this doesn’t stop your neurotransmitters in your brain and nervous system from firing as well as a chemical and emotional responses.
 There is more on how the mind affects our emotions in another article.

 “Studies suggest that the popular drugs are no more effective than a placebo.
 In fact, they may be worse.”